Benefit fraud is theft

 It costs the country a lot of money – which could be spent on improving services.

 - Working while claiming benefits

-- Not telling us about income coming into the household
+- Not telling us about money coming in

 - Not telling us about a partner or other people living in your home